-In the television program “Het ei van Midas”, renowned Dutch biologist Midas Dekkers explores how ideas from Nature can inspire new technology.
+In the TV-program “Het Ei van Midas”, renowned Dutch biologist Midas Dekkers explores how ideas from Nature can inspire new technology.
 In this episode, he visited the BITE-group to learn more about our tentacle-like maneuverable instruments.

-Renowned dutch biologist Midas Dekkers talks on Pauw about his new program “Het EI van Middas” that discusses nature-inspired technology, giving our octupus inspired steerable instruments as an example.
+Renowned Dutch biologist Midas Dekkers talks on TV at discussion program Pauw about his new TV-program “Het EI van Midas” that discusses nature-inspired technology, using our octopus-inspired steerable instruments as an example.

 The Dutch TV-program “De Kennis van Nu” (“The Knowledge of Now”) has made a documentary about the research in the BITE-group, explaining how we use the anatomic architecture of cuttlefish tentacles as a source of inspiration for our research on maneuverable surgical devices.